The Spring Arts and Heritage Centre was formed in 2009 when the former Havant Arts Centre and Havant Museum merged to become a new charity.

 Half of The Spring is housed in what used to the Havant Town Hall.

-The Spring’s heritage gallery and museum is housed in what was once known as Lymbourne House, owned by Mary Charge.
+The Spring’s heritage galleries are housed in what was once known as Lymbourne House, owned by Mary Charge.

-The house was built in 1874 as a private house known as Lymbourne and later as Moorlands.
+The house was built in 1874 as a private home known as Lymbourne and later as Moorlands.
 It had four different owners before becoming home to the WRNS from 1942 until the end of WW2.
-In 1946 the house was sold to Havant and Waterloo Urban District Council, who owned the neighbouring Town Hall.
+In 1946 the house was sold to Havant and Waterloo Urban District Council.
 The gap between the buildings was filled in at a later stage to make one complex.

 The Spring Arts & Heritage Centre was born when the museum was merged with the arts centre.
 The name of The Spring was chosen to reflect the importance of the local springs and waterways which brought parchment making and glove making to Havant and has been so important in the life of the town.